 - A. A mandatory reporter has reasonable cause to know or suspect that someone has been subjected to abuse, neglect, or exploitation.
-He or she is to immediately report (within 24 hours) the information to local law enforcement or as directed by agency specific guidelines.
-Report can be given in two ways: - 1.
-Verbal report - Written report - B. Mandatory reporters that do not report abuse, neglect, or exploitation can be: - 1.
+At time of concern, report the information to the department of human services (DHS) where the patient lives and/or if there is concern that the person is at risk in their own home, and to law enforcement where the crime was committed (follow agency specific guidelines). - B. Mandatory reporters that do not report abuse, neglect, or exploitation can be: - 1.
 Charged with a class 3 misdemeanor - 2.
 Liable for damages proximately caused by failing to report